 - 4 Eggs

-- Divide batter evenly into two or three eight inch cake pans.
+- Divide batter evenly into the cake pans.

 - Bake for 30 minutes or until toothpick inserted in the center of cake layers comes out clean.